Saint-Roch Church (Quebec City): History of the parish

 An epidemic hit the colony as the Recollects were building a hermitage which was then dedicated to Saint Roch, a patron saint of ailments, illness and dangers.
 Saint Roch is also invoked against cholera, epidemics and plague, knee and skin problems, and is invoked to help bachelors, dogs, the falsely-accused, invalids, surgeons, and tile makers.

 As the neighbourhood increased in population and activity, a newer, bigger church was needed, one that suited the new centre of Quebec City.
 The first public worship was held in 1917.

+Previous buildings

+The first building was built in 1811, and lost to fire in 1816.
+It was soon rebuilt using the same plans.
+The parish of Notre-Dame de Saint-Roch was founded in 1829, separating from the parish Notre-Dame de Québec.
+The interior of the church was fashioned according to plans of Thomas Baillairgé.
+The building was expanded in 1841, but then burned again in an 1845 fire.
+The second rebuilding took place between 1845 and 1852.

 Current building

 The design, by the same architects as the Sainte-Anne-de-Beaupré Basilica, combines a Gothic Revival exterior with a Romanesque Revival interior.
 The style was inspired by the work of Eugène-Emmanuel Viollet-le-Duc.

 The steel-framed building is clad in black granite from nearby Rivière-à-Pierre and has two 45 metre steeples.

 The interior is made of Saskatchewan marble that contains visible fossils.
 Inside is artisanal work, for example fine carpentry and sculpture in the oak furnishing, mosaic in the marble altar, and ironwork.
 The medieval-style windows show scenes of the New Testament, Old Testament, scenes from the religious history of Quebec, and scenes from the life of Saint Roch.
 The church contains masterpieces, including the Vision de Saint Roch by Jacques Blanchard, La Sainte Famille pendant la fuite en Égypte by Hyacinthe Collin de Vermont, and two paintings by Antoine Plamondon.

+In 2025, the AURA lighting show takes place in the church, done by Moment Factory.